ProvableHQ/nemean/doc/airgapped.md

    --record value        JSON input record to consume
 ```

+Additionally, you will need to keep a copy of the global network parameters on your airgapped machine.
+These can be found `~.aleo/./resources/`.

 Depending on the available hardware capabilities of the machine, one might consider QR or USB.
 There is not yet a standard developed by the community for airgapped operations, so a custom payload structure must be considered.